 Kong’s Admin API.

-Once an RBAC token is provisioned, Kong Ingress Controller can use the RBAC
+Once an RBAC token is provisioned, the Kubernetes Ingress Controller can use the RBAC

 token to authenticate against Kong Enterprise.
 Use the